edmundsj/sugarplot/README.md

 - Coverage uploaded automatically to codecov after successful build
 - [FUTURE] Auto-deploy to pyPi/testpyPi after successful build

+## Common Issues
+- It appears pypi test tokens do not copy well by default into github secrets.
+For some reason I can't get it to behave nicely.

 ## How to Use
 ### Adding Additional Unit Tests